chloeskt/ot-gan-ensae/README.md

 The goal is to implement a GAN variant that builds on Optimal Transport following the approach taken by [this paper](https://arxiv.org/abs/1803.05573), which develops an OT-GAN.

+We compared this OT-GAN with two other GANs: a simple basic vanilla version inspired by the work of [Goodfellow et al.](https://arxiv.org/pdf/1406.2661) and DCGAN inspired from [Radford et al. paper](https://arxiv.org/abs/1511.06434).

 # Installation

 After creating your virtual environment, please run